Abstract

 1. First, you will need to find your rock particles.
 You will want 4-6 differently sized samples of rock.
 You can often buy these from a landscape or construction supply store.
 They sell crushed granite in different sizes.
 Get some large-, medium-, small-, and fine-grade samples.

-2. Fill each clear plastic cup with each of your samples.
+2. Fill each clear plastic cup up to the top with each of your samples.
 Label each cup with the size of the particles in the sample.

-3. Fill your metric measuring cup with water to the 100 mL mark.
+3. Fill your metric measuring cup with water to the 100 milliliter (mL) mark.

-4. Pour water into the first sample until it is full to the rim of the cup.
+4. Pour water into one of the cups of rocks until it is full to the rim of the cup, at the same level as the top of the rocks.
 Pour slowly and gently so you do not spill water out of the measuring cup, as this will cause error in your measurement.

 5. Record the amount of water left in the measuring cup.
 It should be less than 100 mL.
-Write your result in a data table:
+Write your result in your lab notebook in a data table like Table 1.
+Your result is the "Water After."
+The "Water Before" is 100 mL because this is the amount of water you started with.

-Grain Size Water Before (mL) Water After (mL) Volume Displaced (mL)
+Grain Size Water Before (mL) Water After (mL) Empty Space (mL)

 Large